Why the optics of the 'All the Money in the World' pay gap are so bad

 But Peloff, the feminist studies and media historian, said Wahlberg needed to take action.

 "He should donate the money to Time's Up," she said.
-"That's really the only thing he could do at this point to make this situation okay."
+"That's really the only thing he could do at this point to make this situation OK."